-To modify the sybase\mydb\load script
+To modify the sybase mydb load script

+See "Registering authorized locations used by a NetBackup database script-based policy" on page 71.

-- Copy the example script to a different location on your client. - Sybase restore and load scripts can be located anywhere on the client.
-If you do not copy the scripts to a site-specific location, subsequent NetBackup upgrades can overwrite your site's scripts. - 2 (UNIX or Linux) Set the access permissions of the script to 775.
+Do not save custom scripts in the samples directory.
+Subsequent NetBackup upgrades can overwrite your site's scripts.

+2 (UNIX or Linux) Set the access permissions of the script to 775.